isegura/hulat_intimacy/README.md

 - how_split_MINT.ipynb: in this notebook, you can find the code to split the original training dataset into the three splits that we used during the development phase.
 - DA4intimacy.ipynb: this notebook includes the data augmentation techniques that we used to increase the training dataset for this task.

-A detailed description of our system is described in:
+A detailed description of our system is described in https://arxiv.org/abs/2302.12794:
+Please properly cite our work if you find them useful.

   @InProceedings{segura2023hulatintimacy,

   title={HULAT at SemEval-2023 Task 9: Data augmentation for pre-trained transformers applied to Multilingual Tweet Intimacy Analysis},